brian-watkins/elm-spec/README.md

 You think TDD/BDD is great, and maybe you're already writing tests in Elm or using tools like Cypress to test your program end-to-end.
 Why use elm-spec?

-- elm-spec allows you to describe behaviors that involve HTML, HTTP, Time, ports, commands, and subscriptions -- and there's no need to structure your code in any special way to do so (although you can if you wish).
+- elm-spec allows you to describe behaviors that involve HTML, browser navigation, HTTP, Time, ports, commands, and subscriptions -- and there's no need to structure your code in any special way to do so (although you can if you wish).
 - elm-spec does not simulate calls to your program's `view` or `update` functions, and it lets the Elm runtime handle commands and subscriptions; your program interacts with the Elm runtime just as it would in production.